isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 By using the “Show More” button, you can see the last two tree maps.
 Mousing over an image shows the details of each specific section of the image and the number of samples associated with it.

-Data File Availability Panel
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-NOTE: this function is now available only when editing a created cohort.
-To access this function, please create the cohort and edit it as described below.

-This panel shows a parallel sets graph of available data files for the selected samples in the cohort.
-The large headers over the vertical bars are data types.
-Each data type (vertical bar) is subdivided according to the different platforms that were used to generate this type of data (with "NA" indicating samples for which this data type is not available).
-Each sample in the current cohort is represented by a single line that "flows" horizontally from left to right, crossing each vertical bar in the appropriate segment.

-Hovering on a swatch between two vertical bars, you will see the number of samples that have data from those two platforms.

-You can also reorder the vertical categories by dragging the headers left and right and reorder the platforms by dragging the platform names up and down.

 Programs & Projects Panel
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This panel displays a list of images (called "treemaps") similar to the clinical features panel, but can only be found when the User Data tab is selected.
+This panel displays a list of images (called "treemaps") similar to the Clinical Features panel, but can only be found when the User Data tab is selected.
 This panel displays a high level breakdown of the projects and studies you have uploaded to the system.
-Another similarity to the clinical features panel hovering over the image will show details of the specific section of the image and the number of samples associated with it.
+Another similarity to the Clinical Features panel is that hovering over the image will show details of the specific section of the image and the number of samples associated with it.

+Saving the Cohort
+^^^^^^^^^^^^^^^^^^

+Click the **Save as New Cohort** button when you are ready to save the cohort based on the filters you have set.
+You will be asked for a cohort name and the selected filters will be displayed.
+Enter the name and click the **Create Cohort** button.

+NOTE: When working with multiple programs you will see a yellow notification box stating, "Your cohort contains samples from multiple programs.
+Please note that filters will only apply to samples from the program indicated by the tab they were chosen on - they will not apply to samples from other programs in this cohort."

 Cohort Creation - Barcodes
 ==========================